wenzf/tiny-react-captcha/README.md

 - using a `canvas` element to paint chars
 - fully customizable
-- simple detection of bots by input events
+- simple detection of bots
+- - mouse moves as straight line
+- -
 - works for SSR
 - no dependencies